MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 ### 2. Configure the CFU driver INF

 The sample CFU driver is extensible.
-To tune the driver’s behavior, change the driver INF instead of the source code.
+To tune the driver's behavior, change the driver INF instead of the source code.

 1. Update the INF with the hardware ID of the HID TLC intended for firmware update.
 Windows ensures that the driver is loaded when the component is enumerated on the host.